thinkb4/a-walk-in-graphql/lessons/day_01/day_01.md

 /**
  * JavaScript example
  *
- * @param {Object} parent The result returned by the parent field resolver (also found as root, obj, ...)
+ * @param {Object} obj The result returned by the parent field resolver (also found as root, parent, ...)
  * @param {Object} args The object containing the arguments passed into the field in the query.
  * @param {Object} context An arbitrary object shared across the resolver chain in a particular query.
  * @param {Object} info An object containing the execution state of the query.
 The generated AST!